bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Be fair and clear.
 Use direct communication.

-You can't escape from awkward situations.
-Sometimes you can have two contributors yelling each other in the PR that someone has the right to implement a certain feature.
-Another time you want to quickly fix the issue, while there is already PR by some contributor, waiting for a rebase.
-Or maybe you have the contributor who tries to "triage" issues by just commenting on every issue `ping @bwplotka` several times (like I am not getting notifications in inbox already...).
+Awkward situations are unavoidable.
+Sometimes you can have two contributors yelling at each other in the PR that someone has the right to implement a certain feature.
+Another time you want to quickly fix the issue, while there is already a PR by some contributor, waiting for a rebase.
+Or maybe you have a contributor who tries to "triage" issues by just commenting on every issue `ping @bwplotka` several times (like I am not getting notifications in inbox already...).

-**Try to consider other people's feelings.** What helps in **ALL** of those cases is to **ask the contributor to join Slack and discuss the matter *directly*.** In 99% of cases, the situation gets resolved because you show that you care.
+**Try to consider other people's feelings.** What helps in **ALL** of those cases is to **ask the contributor to join Slack (or another channel) and discuss the matter *directly*.** In 99% of cases, the situation gets resolved because you show that you care.
 The person feels supported, and you can fully explain why and what, etc. Sometimes people just don't know that they are rude or doing something wrong.